Down 68%, Boot Barn Still Looks Like Trouble

 Given leverage on the balance sheet and tough comps, it can get worse for BOOT before it gets better.

-I turned bullish on Boot Barn (BOOT) since late 2016 and took a long position early the next year.
+I turned bullish on Boot Barn (NYSE:BOOT) since late 2016 and took a long position early the next year.
 The case for BOOT looked attractive.
-Unlike many other specialty retail plays — think The Container Store (TCS), Tile Shop Holdings (OTCPK:TTSH), or Duluth Holdings (DLTH) — the unit growth/whitespace thesis remained intact.
+Unlike many other specialty retail plays - think The Container Store (NYSE:TCS), Tile Shop Holdings (OTCPK:TTSH), or Duluth Holdings (NASDAQ:DLTH) - the unit growth/white space thesis remained intact.
 Management was solid.
 Competition in Western (~70% of revenue) and work wear was mostly fragmented and local.
 Boot Barn successfully acquired and integrated some of those smaller rivals, including Kansas-based Sheplers (despite some early hiccups).

 Meanwhile, execution was tremendous: in a retail environment where any type of positive same-store sales looked like an accomplishment, Boot Barn averaged almost 10% comps over the past eight quarters.
 And given that BOOT was, as I've written before, a leveraged bet on the top line (even by retail standards), those comps unsurprisingly moved BOOT steadily higher, from as low as $6+ in 2017 to a January 2020 high of $48.